Availity/availity-react/docusaurus/docs/components/table/index.md

 `tooltipProps?: UncontrolledTooltipProps`

-This will override any of the default tooltip props for the `UncontrolledTooltip` that appears when hovering over the primary action icon.
+This will override any of the default tooltip props for the `UncontrolledTooltip` that appear when hovering over the primary action icon.

 ### Icon Cell